crowtherln/name_translations/README.md

-# english_monarchs
+# name_translations

-This program produces a .csv file with the names of English monarchs in
-    different languages.
-It is part of a project to find which names correspond to which other names in different languages.
-The reason for which monarchs are included in this project is that the names of ancient, medieval, and early modern monarchs are more likely to be translated than are names of contemporary humans.
+This is a project to find translations of people's given names.
+To do
+    this, I scrape Wikipedia lists that tend to include people who lived in ancient, medieval, or early modern times, since their names are more likely to be translated than are names of contemporary people.
+The programs produce csv files of which given names in English correspond to which given names in other languages.

-The program returns some entries that are not for monarchs—or even
-    people—but most of the entries are for people.

-The program takes about 55 seconds to run.
+english_monarchs.py does this for English monarchs and takes about 55
+    seconds to run. name_translations.py does it for that and 27 other lists; it takes about 25 minutes to run.

+These programs return some entries for nonhuman entities, but most
+    entries are for humans.